adamsilver/adamsilver.io-jekyll/_posts/2016-07-01-always-use-a-label.md

 *First sent to my [private mailing list](/signup).*

-You might be tempted to remove labels from some form controls to create a minimal aesthetic and save space.
-But it's a [UX myth](http://uxmyths.com/post/115783813605/myth-34-simple-minimal) that saving space and minimalist design equates to better experiences.
+Designers often remove labels to create a minimal aesthetic and save space.
+However, [minimal doesn't always mean simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal).
+Labels are essential to the user experience.

-Labels are essential because:

-1. *sighted* users will be able to see the instructions;
+- Sighted users can see the instructions.
-2. *visually-impaired* users will hear the instructions when using a screen reader; and
+- Visually-impaired users can hear the instructions when using a screen reader.
-3. *motor-impaired* users will find it easier to select a field thanks to the larger hit area.
-This is because clicking a label will move focus to the control.
+- Motor-impaired users can easily move focus to the field due to the larger hit area.
+(Clicking a label moves focus to the field).

 Let's take a look at two examples whereby designers frequently ditch the label.